 Keeney has been well reviewed by The New York Times, Bloomberg, Library Journal, Publishers Weekly, The San Francisco Chronicle, The New Yorker, Newsweek Magazine, Slate, The Wall Street Journal and numerous other publications.
-He is a frequent speaker and edits the series Lost Histories of World War II (Premier).
 He was a ghost author of two best selling business books with Jim Murphy, Business is Combat and Flawless Execution.

 Keeney is a regular speaker at colleges, universities and association.
 His most recent engagements include appearances as a keynoter or panelist at the University of Nevada/Las Vegas, the University of Virginia, Xavier University, the University of Rhode Island and the Air Force Association.

 Keeney is a frequent keynote speaker and lecturer.
 He uses a combination of video and photographic images in his 35-45 minute keynotes.
 His speeches include:

 The Alphabet Soup of Nuclear War (Based on the book 15 Minutes: General Curtis LeMay and the Countdown to Nuclear Annihilation).
 See online video clips.

 D-Day: Air Power’s Finest Hour.
 (Based on the book The Pointblank Directive.)